mongodb-developer/mongodb-sprint-zero/java-spring-boot-maven/README.md

 # MongoDB Sprint Zero (MS0) Code Assets for Spring Boot (Maven)

 A template modeled after [ms0.py](../ms0.py) for Java Spring Boot.
-The design of this application is losely based on the [Spring Boot Integration with MongoDB Tutorial](https://www.mongodb.com/compatibility/spring-boot).
+The design of this application is loosely based on the [Spring Boot Integration with MongoDB Tutorial](https://www.mongodb.com/compatibility/spring-boot).

 ## Getting Started
 ### Set Your Connection String
-Set your connection string in the [application.properties file](./ms0/src/main/resources/application.properties).
+Set your connection string in the [application.properties](./ms0/src/main/resources/application.properties) file.

 ### Package The Application
 ```zsh